Khuzaimi Piee

-Ahmad Khuzaimi bin Piee (born 11 November 1993), nicknamed Jimmy, is a Malaysian professional footballer who plays as a defender for Malaysian Super League side Selangor and the Malaysia national team.
+Ahmad Khuzaimi bin Piee (born 11 November 1993), nicknamed Jimmy, is a Malaysian professional footballer who plays as a defender for Malaysia Football League club Negeri Sembilan.
+He also represent the Malaysia national team.

 Early life

 Khuzaimi was born in Krubong, Melaka, Malaysia.

 Club career

 Youth

 Khuzaimi started his football career with the Melaka United (formerly Malacca FA) U-21 in Piala Presiden competition and subsequently transferred to MP Muar.

 Melaka United

 Khuzaimi then moved on to Melaka's senior team in the third-tier FAM Cup for two years in 2013 and 2014.

 PKNS

 In 2015, he signed a three-year contract with PKNS.
 In November 2014 he joined PKNS, making 3 league appearances.
 He only appeared in two games for PKNS before being loaned out to SAMB in early 2016.

 SAMB (loan)

 During his time with PKNS he also spent time on loan at SAMB, making 7 league appearances and scoring 3 goals.